Architectural Landmarks in Atlanta, GA

 Millennium Gate Museum

-Completed in 2008, the Millennium Gate Museum in Atlantic Station is both a triumphal arch and a working museum dedicated to Georgia's history and the achievements of its people.
+Completed in 2008, the Millennium Gate Museum in Atlantic Station is both a triumphal arch and a working museum dedicated to Georgia's history.
 At 100 feet tall, it is one of the few triumphal arches constructed in the United States in the modern era — inspired by classical precedents from the Arc de Triomphe to the arches of ancient Rome, with Doric columns, sculptural reliefs, and a prominent bronze Nike figure.
 The museum inside runs permanent and rotating exhibitions on Georgia history from Native American culture through the present day.

 • Address395 17th St NW, Atlanta, GA 30363